 SELC filed today’s brief on behalf of the North Carolina Coastal Federation, the South Carolina Coastal Conservation League, One Hundred Miles, and Defenders of Wildlife.
 The Natural Resources Defense Council and Center for Biological Diversity also moved to intervene in the industry challenge today.

 Our Southern beaches are world famous destinations and our fisheries are among the most productive in the world.
 For 30 years, SELC has worked to protect our coastal resources and we remain a leading voice against opening the Southeast and new areas in the eastern Gulf of Mexico to offshore drilling.

 In early 2015, the federal government announced it was considering opening up the Virginia, North Carolina, South Carolina, and Georgia coasts to offshore oil and gas drilling, a significant shift in federal policy that would jeopardize the communities, jobs, and beloved beaches that are the very heart of our coastal states.

-The governors of Georgia, South Carolina, North Carolina, and Virginia backed the plan with industry support, but the possibility of drilling off the coast galvanized locals who knew the dangers it posed to the area’s economy and environment.
+The possibility of drilling off the coast galvanized locals who knew the dangers it posed to the area’s economy and environment.
 Altogether, more than 100 communities up and down the coast passed resolutions opposing offshore drilling and the harmful seismic testing that precedes it.